 - Secure the neck cannula first.
 This should be done while monitoring patient vitals and titrating the ECMO flow and sweep. - Place a 0 or 2-0 Ticron purse-string around the insertion site and attach to the cannula - Place 0 or 2-0 Ticron stitches at the skin just distal to the insertion site (similar to chest tube stich), then place a second on the opposite side.
 Then place additional stiches distally in the same manner (usually place about 5 stitches per cannula).
-Do not place any of the Ticron sutures at sites where the cannula is tapered (the suture will become loose). - Clean insertion site with chloraprep, allow time to dry and cover the site with CHG dressing - Turn attention to the drainage cannula and ensure that there is minimal recirculation (drainage blood should be much darker than reinfusion, pre-oxygenator saturation should be in the 70s to low 80s, no bright red flashes in drainage cannula). - If there is significant recirculation, slowly retract the drainage cannula at 1cm intervals while monitoring for improvement. - Don't secure the drainage cannula or breakdown the sterile field until you've achieved adequate flow, recirculation is minimized, and the patient's saturation has improved appropriately. - Once cannula is in the appropriate position, place another Ticron purse-string and four Ticrons around the groin cannula in the same manner as above. - Clean insertion site with Chloraprep and again place a chlorhexidine impregnated dressing around the insertion site. - The neck cannula will need one or two additional stiches to maintain a straight alignment, ideally coursing behind the patient's ear.
+Do not place any of the Ticron sutures at sites where the cannula is tapered (the suture will become loose). - Clean insertion site with chloraprep, allow time to dry and cover the site with CHG dressing - Turn attention to the drainage cannula and ensure that there is minimal recirculation (drainage blood should be much darker than reinfusion, pre-oxygenator saturation should be in the 70s to low 80s, no bright red flashes in drainage cannula).
+If still unsure about re-ciruclation, can ask perfusion to obtain and pre-oxygenation ABG and look at the SvO2. - If there is significant recirculation, slowly retract the drainage cannula at 1cm intervals while monitoring for improvement. - Don't secure the drainage cannula or breakdown the sterile field until you've achieved adequate flow, recirculation is minimized, and the patient's saturation has improved appropriately. - Once cannula is in the appropriate position, place another Ticron purse-string and four Ticrons around the groin cannula in the same manner as above. - Clean insertion site with Chloraprep and again place a chlorhexidine impregnated dressing around the insertion site. - The neck cannula will need one or two additional stiches to maintain a straight alignment, ideally coursing behind the patient's ear.
 You should do these stitches after the CHG dressings are in place to maintain sterility.
 Often you have to free up the ETT strap (after stitches are placed be sure to re-secure with the cannula underneath) and aren't able to prep the area adequately prior to starting the cannulation, so easier to leave these sutures until the end.
 A total of 5 stiches should be placed in the neck and 5 7 in the groin.